PioneeringTechLab/laravel-support/README.md

 ## Sending Mail

+The feedback and support request messages will be sent differently depending on the version of Laravel in which the package has been installed.

+In all cases, however, the messages will always request to be queued so this functionality can be used in conjunction with [some kind of Laravel queue](#queue-documentation) if necessary.

 ### Custom Mailable Instances

 Please note that the custom queueable instances of `Illuminate\Mail\Mailable` will only be used if that class exists.